Lyberta/Singularity/SingularityScript.md

 ### The language itself should be as fluid as possible

 The main paradigm should be [generic programming](https://en.wikipedia.org/wiki/Generic_programming) with [concepts](https://en.wikipedia.org/wiki/Concept_(generic_programming)) being the main tool to design libraries of highly generic and reusable code.
 Classical [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) uses rigid class hierarchies.
 Concepts and [type erasure](https://en.wikipedia.org/wiki/Type_erasure) can achieve the same things and more.

+### Rich text

+This was chosen after a very careful consideration of how functional usage of whitespace to separate tokens has led to profound wars on how to deal with multi-word identifiers. `PascalCase`, `camelCase`, `snake_case`, `kebab-case` - all this insanity and wasted effort and mental resources.
+By storing the source code in a [rich text](https://en.wikipedia.org/wiki/Formatted_text) format, we finally solve this nonsense and allow developers to have human understandable identifiers in their programs.

+Plus, such format will also allow us to carefully store metadata (such as language revision) to empower tooling even further.
+For example, a source file written in the old revision can be automatically converted to a newer revision upon opening it.

+Also, using rich text will send the message that careful highlighting of the source text is expected.
+Old-style editors like vi[m] and Emacs are inhuman messes that we don't want to deal with.
+Then, there should be a standard for sharing themes.
+Different people have different preferences on how their code should be highlighted and having a common standard will encourage cooperation and sharing of highlighting themes.

+## Tooling

+### Minimize the usage of the command line

+Yes, we'll need a full toolchain to be able to run on build servers but it doesn't mean we have to go back to the insane mess of cryptic compiler flags.

+The idea is to have every tool invokation be supplied with a configuration file written in standardized format such as [YAML](https://en.wikipedia.org/wiki/YAML) or [TOML](https://en.wikipedia.org/wiki/TOML).

+### The most important part - humane IDE

+You can't hook new developers onto your language if you make onboarding process too difficult.
+So we need an IDE that can create a "Hello world!" project in a few clicks.
+And maybe upload it on GitHub in a few more clicks.
+That will show developers how easy it is to use the tools and empower them to learn the language further.

+Humans are notorious at making mistakes and hate waiting.
+So first, upon failed compilation, there should be a clear list of errors with clicking on them taking the user to the line containing the error and maybe even suggesting a fix.
+IDE can also do basic syntax checking as the user types and highlight obvious syntax errors with red squigglies just like most editors with spell checking do.

+As for waiting, it's all about making IDE responsive during the build process.
+In fact, since we're building the language from scratch, it makes perfect sense to write an IPC mechanism to report progress back to the IDE or similar tools.
+One can easily imagine a live report of the amount of tokens processed, abstract syntax tree built, optimization passes...
+All of this would be fed back to a nice progress bar (or even a whole progress window if the user wishes so) in the IDE.